 Inference: Data regarding race and diabetes status were available for all 735 subjects in this sample.
 Demographic characteristics of clinical interest to diabetes were similar for all race groups, except the proportions of subjects in the “white” and “Asian” race groups were lower than those in the “black” or “other” race groups.
 The mean observation time of the study was similar between groups, except in the “other” race category the mean observation time was shorter with a larger standard deviation due to the small sample size in that group.

 By logistic regression the log odds for a diabetes diagnosis in the white group is -2.22 (95% CI -2.50, -1.94).
 Taking the antilogarithmic transformation e^-2.22, the odds ratio of diabetes in the white group is 0.109, which is consistent with a true population odds ratio from 0.082 to 0.143.
 In the black group at baseline the odds ratio was 1.93 (95% CI 1.082, 3.439), that is, the odds of diabetes is 92.9% higher among subjects in the black group compared to the white group, which would not be surprising if the true population odds was between 8.15% and 344% higher in the black group.
 The odds ratio for a diabetes diagnosis in the Asian group at baseline was 0.628 (95% CI 0.189, 2.09), that is, the odds of diabetes is 37.2% lower among subjects in the Asian group compared to the white group, which would not be surprising if the true population odds was between 81.1% lower and 209% higher in the Asian group.
 The odds ratio for a diabetes diagnosis in the “other” race group at baseline was 1.84 (95% CI 0.393, 8.63), that is, the odds of diabetes is 84.3% higher among subjects in the “other” group compared to the white group, which would not be surprising if the true population odds was between 60.7% lower and 863% higher in the “other” group.
 The association between race and diabetes diagnosis at study baseline is not statistically significant (two-sided p=0.0956).
 This suggests we have insufficient evidence to reject the null hypothesis that the odds of diabetes is the same across race groups.

+10/10 Very well written though you could save yourself some time by reporting only the values post-antilogarithmic transformation.

 Using the regression model fit in part (a), provide an interpretation for each of the regression parameters (including the intercept).